 - competitive analysis (finding new places to promote your articles, based on “spin-off keywords”),

 - content creation…

 …and so on.

-In addition to everything else, you may also want to try different techniques that have proven effective for other small businesses, to see if you can overtake even more of Google’s first page with sites like Craigslist.
+In addition to everything else, you may also want to try different techniques that have proven effective for other consulting and advisory businesses, to see if you can overtake even more of Google’s first page by using sites like Craigslist.